• An ideal plant list for a new Sierra foothill garden

 Russian sage

-While at the garden center the couple looked over the plants just in and chose Crape myrtles, Hardy hibiscus and Mimulus or monkey flower, and some grasses.
+While at the garden center the couple looked over the plants just in and also chose Crape myrtles, Hardy hibiscus and Mimulus or monkey flower, and some grasses to add to their list.

 I’ll be visiting after a year or so to update on what has worked the best for Tim and Barbara.